| | Meatpaper four

 in Fenton’s “Take Me Out to the Ballgame” cocktail,

 garnished with boiled peanuts, its rim dusted with dry mustard.
+Just as not all meats are created equal,

 some fare better than others when combined with alcohol.
 “The